-Enjoy a fun family experience as Mooresville invites families to participate in an interactive Historic Walking Tour geared for children pre-k to 5th grade.
+Enjoy a fun family experience as Mooresville invites families to participate in a 1-hour interactive Historic Walking Tour geared for children from Kindergarten to 5th Grade.
 Join Mooresville for this one-of-a-kind event where “junior historians” will explore the breathtaking Town of Mooresville in a walking tour that is fun-filled, intriguing, and educative.

 This 1-hour, safe-walking tour around Historic Mooresville begins at the circa 1820s Stagecoach Inn & Tavern with a make-and-take Native American craft and ends at the Dogwood & Magnolia Bakery with a 19th-century old fashion tea cake tasting for the children.